 selinux(8)man page and man pages listed by the

 man -k _selinuxcommand when the selinux-policy-doc package is installed.
 See Section 11.3.3, “Manual Pages for Services” for more information.

 1.1.
 Benefits of running SELinux

-All processes and files are labeled with a type.
-A type defines a domain for processes, and a type for files.
-Processes are separated from each other by running in their own domains, and SELinux policy rules define how processes interact with files, as well as how processes interact with each other.
+- All processes and files are labeled.
+SELinux policy rules define how processes interact with files, as well as how processes interact with each other.
 Access is only allowed if an SELinux policy rule exists that specifically allows it.

-a replacement for passwords, firewalls, or other security systems,
+- replacement for passwords, firewalls, and other security systems,

 - all-in-one security solution.